WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_3.md

 <img src="https://media.giphy.com/media/11sBLVxNs7v6WA/giphy.gif">

-Note that you won't see anything representing that `first-gif` id.
-That's a behind-the-scenes thing for you, the programmer -- so you, or someone else, can do more specific things with the web page you created!
+Note that you won't see anything representing that `first-gif` id on the page.
+What you see on the page shouldn't change at all.
+That `id` is a behind-the-scenes thing for you, the programmer -- so you, or someone else, can do more specific things with the web page you created!